The vegan cafe in Nikko

 Typically a lot of Japanese foods have Dashi (だし, 出汁) or Dashijiru (出し汁) in it.
 A lot of the time the Dashi comes from dried bonito flake (fish), so for those that don’t know or cannot read the language it becomes very difficult to identify what is ok to eat.

-Meals that often look vegetarian or vegan friendly often has Dashi in it, so it does become tricky trying to navigate eating around in Japan.
+Meals that often look vegetarian or vegan friendly often have Dashi in it, so it does become tricky trying to navigate eating around in Japan.

 Dashi can be made from:

 - Kombu (dried kelp)*

 - Katsuobushi (dried bonito flakes)